 - Born in Vienna, Austria.
-At age 4 wanted to become a doctor. - 1928 organizes free counseling centers for youth in Vienna. - 1930 earns his doctorate in medicine.
+At age 4 wanted to become a doctor. - 1930 earns his doctorate in medicine.
 Continues training in neurology and runs psychiatric unit. - 1938 Nazis invade Austria.
-He applies for a VISA to the U.S. but decides to stay to care for his elderly parents. - 1942 appointed director of neurological unit at the only Jewish hospital in Vienna.
-He begins writing The Doctor and the Soul. - 1942: He marries, but soon his entire extended family is arrested and deported to the camps.
+He applies for a VISA to the U.S. but decides to stay to care for his elderly parents. - 1942: He begins writing The Doctor and the Soul. - 1942: He marries, but soon his entire extended family is arrested and deported to the camps.
 His wife, parents, and brother all perish in the camps.
-Of his family, only his sister survives. - His manuscript is destroyed upon arriving at a concentration camp.
+Of his family, only his sister survives. - His manuscript is destroyed upon arriving at the Theresienstadt concentration camp.
 Helps organize a camp lecture series and concert performances. - Succumbs to Typhoid fever.
-Stays alive by focusing on reconstructing his manuscript on stolen pieces of paper. - Transported to the Turkheim camp, liberated by the Americans in 1945. - Publishes his reconstructed book and then writes Man's Search for Meaning in only nine days selling over 5 million copies in U.S. alone.
+Stays alive by focusing on reconstructing his manuscript on stolen pieces of paper. - Transported to the Turkheim camp, liberated by the Americans in 1945. - Publishes his reconstructed book and then writes Man's Search for Meaning in only nine days - selling over 5 million copies in U.S. alone.